hyosung11/Launch-School/Courses/journal.md

 10:28 I got some help from Aryan to figure out why I wasn't getting what I expected and it was because I was logging the wrong thing!

 11:44 Time to go to the dentist.

+15:56 It's a few minutes before the Writer's Bloc Meetup.

+17:25 It's been a distracting day and I haven't gotten much done today.
+I hope to study more problems today after dinner.